- Free car park

-The grounds, tearoom and shop at this Historic Property are dog friendly.
+The grounds, café and shop at this historic property are dog friendly.
 Well behaved dogs, kept on leads, are welcome to join you on your visit.
 Our staff will provide water and drinking bowls.

-Assistance dogs are welcome inside all of our historic properties, gardens, tearooms and shops.
-Non-Assistance dogs are not allowed in the historic spaces or on the tours.
+Assistance dogs are welcome inside all of our historic properties, gardens, cafés and shops.
+Non-Assistance dogs are not allowed in the historic spaces.

 Access information can be found below.
-Alternatively, you can use the Accessibility Guides website pages for Blakesley Hall for access information and a downloadable guide to help you plan your visit.
+Alternatively, you can use the Accessibility Guides website pages for Blakesley Hall for access information to help you plan your visit.

 The access information provided on this page aims to accurately describe the facilities that we offer all our visitors.